Plain bearing: Jewels

 Known as jewel bearings, these bearings use jewels, such as sapphire, ruby, and garnet.
+Jewel bearings are used in precision instruments where low friction, long life, and dimensional accuracy are important.
+Their main use is in mechanical watches.

 Plastic

 Solid plastic plain bearings are now increasingly popular due to dry-running lubrication-free behavior.
 Solid polymer plain bearings are low weight, corrosion resistant, and maintenance free.
 After studies spanning decades, an accurate calculation of the service life of polymer plain bearings is possible today.
 Designing with solid polymer plain bearings is complicated by the wide range, and non-linearity, of coefficient of thermal expansion.
 These materials can heat rapidly when used in applications outside the recommended pV limits.

-Solid polymer type bearings are limited by the injection molding process.
-Not all shapes are possible with this process, and shapes that are possible are limited to what is considered good design practice for injection molding.
-Plastic bearings are subject to the same design cautions as all other plastic parts: creep, high thermal expansion, softening (increased wear/reduced life) at elevated temperature, brittle fractures at cold temperatures, and swelling due to moisture absorption.
+Solid polymer type bearings are limited by the shapes possible with the injection molding process.
+Plastic bearings are also subject to the same design cautions as all other plastic parts: creep, high thermal expansion, softening (increased wear/reduced life) at elevated temperature, brittle fractures at cold temperatures, and swelling due to moisture absorption.
 While most bearing-grade plastics/polymers are designed to reduce these design cautions, they still exist and should be carefully considered before specifying a solid polymer (plastic) type.

 Plastic bearings are now quite common, including usage in photocopy machines, tills, farm equipment, textile machinery, medical devices, food and packaging machines, car seating, and marine equipment.

 Common plastics include nylon, polyacetal, polytetrafluoroethylene (PTFE), ultra-high-molecular-weight polyethylene (UHMWPE), rulon, PEEK, urethane, and vespel (a high-performance polyimide).